jackal998/aicommit/CONTRIBUTION.md

 2. Document the feature in the README.md
 3. Ensure all existing tests pass
 4. Follow the existing code style and patterns
+5. Implement proper error handling
+6. Consider backward compatibility

+### Feature Workflow

+1. Discuss the feature in an issue before implementation
+2. Create a new branch for the feature
+3. Implement the feature with appropriate tests
+4. Update documentation
+5. Submit a pull request

 ## PR Title Format